 The exploration programs in the area of the mineral resources and at the other targets identified on the property, are always supported by constant collaboration with the local communities under a spirit of mutual respect.
 Over more than a decade, five drilling campaigns have been completed which continue to demonstrate a strong relationship between the local communities and the Company.
 For the 2022-2023 drilling campaign the Company signed a mutual collaboration agreement with the Cochapata community and private local landowners.
-Although other parts of Peru were affected during this time by national strikes and blockades mostly due to political issues associated with the vacancy of the Presidency., the Company was able to complete its 2022-2023 drilling campaign with no interruptions.
+Although other parts of Peru were affected during this time by national strikes and blockades mostly due to political issues associated with the vacancy of the Presidency, the Company was able to complete its 2022-2023 drilling campaign with no interruptions.
+To date, the Company continues to have strong and friendly relationships with all the communities in the district.